elliky/project_1/README.md

 # project_1

 ## Project comments
-This project doesn't include error proper error handling.
+This project doesn't include proper error handling and there is no loading indicator for a slow server or connection.

 ## Commands